fontys-intersect/fontys-intersect-2020/cases/smartscreen.md

 ![network sketch](/assets/images/networksketch/smart-screen.png)

-According to the [cyber kill chain](https://www.varonis.com/blog/cyber-kill-chain/) the screens and accorded services were tested.
-The pentests started the same way and became slightly different based on their individual findings.
+the screens and their services were tested according to the [cyber kill chain](https://www.varonis.com/blog/cyber-kill-chain/).
+The pentests started the same way and became slightly different based on their findings.
 The tools that were used are mostly the same tools we use in Kali Linux for other pentests.
 Among these are:

 - [Burp Suite](https://portswigger.net/burp)
 - [Nmap](https://nmap.org/)